The Paperback Edition…

 I looked over at the almost drooling Stella.
 I made an attempt to push her little black tongue back into her mouth.
-I wonder how rare it is to have a black cat with a black tongue.
+I wonder how rare it is to have a black cat with a black tongue…and a black nose.

 “Yeah.
-She’s really something, that’s for sure, ” I said and put a caramel roll on my plate and a tiny little piece on Stella’s plate.
+She’s really something…that’s for sure, ” I said.
+Then I put a caramel roll on my plate and a tiny, little piece on Stella’s plate.

-Abby sat down and put a larger piece of roll on the now empty plate in front of Stella.
-Another small moan from Stella.
+Abby sat down across from me…put a larger piece of roll on the now empty plate in front of Stella…which drew another small, seemingly delighted moan from her.

 “So,” said Abby, anything catch your fancy last night?”
-She pointed to the notebook I had placed on the table.
+She pointed to the notebook I had tossed on the table.